One Person Companyregistration in India.

 What an OPC actually is

-The mandatory nominee
+The nominee you must name

 Who can be a nominee